Strays (2023 film): Plot

-Reggie returns to Doug's house, and after reminiscing about all the times Doug mistreated him, he finally sees the reality.
-However, an enraged Doug prevents Reggie from leaving and attempts to kill him while making explicit that he never even once cared about Reggie.
-In the nick of time, the other strays, alongside Riley and an army of animals, break in.
-With their help, Reggie successfully bites Doug's penis off.
-Hunter also defecates in Doug's mouth, and during the altercation, Doug's house and pickup truck are burned down by an electrical pole that falls and starts a fire.
-As the crowd gathers to see a wounded Doug collapse, the strays leave the area.
+Reggie returns to Doug's house and, after reminiscing about all the times Doug mistreated him, he finally sees the reality.
+However, an enraged Doug prevents Reggie from leaving and attempts to kill him.
+In the nick of time, the other strays break in.
+With their help, Reggie emasculates Doug as his house is inadvertently set on fire.
+Afterwards, Hunter returns to being a therapy dog and starts a relationship with Maggie, who begins training as a police dog, Riley adopts Bug and Reggie remains a stray and guides new strays, though he still often spends time with his friends.

-Afterwards, Hunter returns to being a therapy dog and starts a relationship with Maggie, the latter begins training as a police dog, Riley adopts Bug, and Reggie remains a stray and chooses to guide new strays, though still often spends time with the other dogs.
+In a mid-credits scene, a hospitalized Doug learns that his penis' reattachment had failed, much to his horror and anger.